Reactive oxygen species production in marine microalgae: Hydroxyl radical production

 Since iron and copper are present in coastal waters, the hydroxyl radical could be formed by reactions with either of the, and, in fact, their oxidation does result in significant sources of hydroxyl radicals in the ocean.
 The hydroxyl radical is the most unstable of the ROS (lifetime of 10^{−7}seconds), reacting with many inorganic and organic species in the surrounding environment at rates near the diffusion limit (rate constants of 10^{8} -10^{10} L mol^{−1} sec^{−1}).
 In seawater, the radical is removed as a result of reactions with bromide ions, while in fresh water it reacts principally with bicarbonate and carbonate ions.
 Because it has such a high reactivity, day time concentrations in surface waters of the hydroxyl radical are generally very low (10^{−19} to 10^{−17} M).
 The hydroxyl radical can oxidize membrane lipids and cause nucleic acids and proteins to denature.
 However, because the radical is so reactive, there is likely not enough time for transport to the cell surface (mean diffusion distance of 4.5 nm).
 Thus, direct effects to organisms of externally generated hydroxyl radicals are expected to be minimal.
 Indirectly, the hydroxyl radical can result in significant biogeochemical changes in marine systems by influencing the cycling of dissolved organic matter and trace metal speciation.
 Both intracellular and extracellular reactive oxygen species can be removed from the environment by antioxidants produced biologically as a defense mechanism.
 Many phytoplankton, for instance, have been found to have numerous superoxide-scavenging (superoxide dismutase) and hydrogen peroxide-scavenging enzymes (catalase, ascorbate peroxidase, and glutathione peroxidase).
 The antioxidant superoxide dismutase catalyses the formation of hydrogen peroxide from the superoxide anion through the following reaction: 2 O_{2}^{−} + 2H^{+} ↔ O_{2} + H_{2}O_{2}.
 Similarly, catalase increases the formation of water from hydrogen peroxide by catalyzing the reaction: 2H_{2}O_{2}↔ O_{2} + 2H_{2}O. As a result of this reaction, the hydroxyl radical is prevented from forming.
 In addition, the presence of large quantities of humics in the water can also act as antioxidants of ROS.
-However, it must be noted that certain ROS can inactivate certain enzymes.
+However, certain ROS can inactivate certain enzymes.
 For instance, the superoxide anion is known to temporarily inhibit the function of catalase at high concentrations.